sonarqube-workshop/juice-shop-acdc/README.md

   ![Commit the workflow](workshop_images/commit_workflow.jpg)

-  4. Create `sonar-project.properties` file in root directory in your test repository in GitHub:
+  4. The workshop automation should have created a `sonar-project.properties` in your your repository.
+If so - update the first line with your SonarQube project's key and commit to main branch.
+Otherwise - create `sonar-project.properties` file in root directory in your test repository in GitHub:

   ![sonar-project.properties file](workshop_images/sonar_project_properties.jpg)